 3. Use all the bins.

 A lot of what you store (frozen burritos, Popsicles, the aforementioned bags of veggies, more Popsicles) doesn't sit nicely.
 Bins can help wrangle those items and keep you organized — especially when you group food items together by type like this setup by Samantha at Simply Organized.
+You can even use shoe boxes if you happen to have some on hand.

 See the before and afters: Organized Freezer Drawers at Simply Organized